raf13lol/RDModifications/README.md

 - ExtraLevelEndDetails -> Provides extra details at the end of a level, e.g. previous best
 - PretendFOnMistake -> Allows for flashing a fake rank screen and a sound to play on each miss, with being able to choose the Rank shown/said

-# Create a github issue for suggestions/bugs
+# Create a github issue for suggestions/bugs or just ping me if you're in a server i'm in